SamWang8891/pika/README.md

 ## Issues / Bugs? 🙋‍♀️

-Encounter issues or bugs?
-Feel free to report them in Issues and submit Pull Requests.
-For pull requests, target the `modding` branch.
+Encounter problems / bugs?
+Wanted to contribute new ideas?
+Feel free to open new Issues.